ualsg/ualsg.netlify.app/content/authors/lawrence/_index.md

 ---
 # Display name
-name: Ang Li Min
+name: Lawrence Chew Zheng Xiong
-title: Ang Li Min
+title: Lawrence Chew Zheng Xiong

 # Username (this should match the folder name)
 authors:
-- li-min
+- lawrence

 # Is this the primary user of the site?
 superuser: false